LABORA-INF-UFG/NetSoft2020-Tutorial4-Demo2-Exp1/README.md

     <img src="images/ue_network_interfce.png"/>
 </p>

-Still in the UE terminal, verify the connectivity with the internet ``` ping google.com -I <<ip-address-user-equipment-interface>> ```,  you can chose any of three ip address of User Equipment's provided by [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation).
+Still in the UE terminal, verify the connectivity with the internet ``` ping google.com -I <<ip-address-user-equipment-interface>> ```,  you can chose any of three ip address of the networks interfaces (UE) provided by [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation).
 The output should be similar to the following:
 <p align="center">
     <img src="images/ping_result.png"/>
 </p>